-- n determining and approving the compensation of our Chief Executive Officer and our executive officers; - n assessing our performance management process and updates to our succession plan for our Chief Executive Officer and other key executive positions; - n reviewing and approving incentive compensation policies and programs, and exercising discretion in the administration of those policies and programs; - n reviewing and approving equity and non-equity compensation, welfare, benefit and pension programs, other plans and policies related to compensation for our employees, directors and consultants and exercising discretion in the administration of those programs; and - preparing the annual report of the compensation committee required by the rules of the SEC to be included in our annual report.
+- determining and approving the compensation of our Chief Executive Officer and our executive officers; - assessing our performance management process and updates to our succession plan for our Chief Executive Officer and other key executive positions; - n reviewing and approving incentive compensation policies and programs, and exercising discretion in the administration of those policies and programs; - reviewing and approving equity and non-equity compensation, welfare, benefit and pension programs, other plans and policies related to compensation for our employees, directors and consultants and exercising discretion in the administration of those programs; and - n preparing the annual report of the compensation committee required by the rules of the SEC to be included in our annual report.

-Upon the consummation of this offering, and prior to the listing of our common stock, our compensation committee will be composed of Dr. Supraj R. Rajagopalan, Alexander F.S.
-Leslie and Robert O. Kraft.
-Dr. Supraj R. Rajagopalan will serve as chair of the compensation committee.
+Upon the consummation of this offering, and prior to the listing of our common stock, our compensation committee will be composed of and . will serve as chair of the compensation committee.
 Prior to the consummation of this offering, we did not have a compensation committee.
 The compensation committee will be governed by a charter that complies with the rules of NASDAQ.